Skip to content

 03 - Bottom

-4. Double-click on 03 in the ‘00000008‘ row and replace its value with any of the values mentioned above depending on your preference.
+4. Double-click 03 in the ‘00000008‘ row and replace its value with any of the values mentioned above.
 For instance, type 01 if you want to move the Windows 11 taskbar to the top position.

 5. Having made the change, click on the OK button.
 Close the Registry Editor.